LoginRadius/engineering-portal/content/blog/github-cli-tool/index.md

 coverImage: "GitHub CLI Tool.png"
 author: "Saravanan Vijayamuthu"
 tags: ["Cloud", "GIT", "Version control"]
+description: "Learn about GitHub CLI tool and how/when to use it"
 ---

 _The [GitHub CLI] (<https://cli.github.com/>) is a recent GitHub released tool that takes tasks of issue / PR management to the terminal.
 It will be a useful tool that will put more of our workflow for software creation into the textual domain rather than the visual domain.
 It’s just called ```gh```._